Ama-Nkansah/Web-development-Bootcamp/CSS.md

 2. **Process with PostCSS:** Use PostCSS with Tailwind and Autoprefixer to generate `output.css`.
 3. **Deploy with `output.css`:** Link `output.css` to your HTML for a clean and production-ready website.

+NOW TAILWIND HAS A NEW VERSION SEARCH V4(NEED TO READ DOCS BEFORE USING)

 By following these steps, your project will have a structured and efficient setup for using Tailwind CSS with PostCSS.
 Happy coding!